even4void/aliquote/content/post/mathematica-for-statistics.md

 Anton Antonov has a nice [blog][] which describes common tasks in statistics or machine learning, and plently of examples in his GitHub repository on [R vs. Mathematica][].

-One of the nice feature of Mathematica is that the basic data structure for working with data is the list.
+One of the nice feature of Mathematica is that the basic data structure for working with data is the [list][].
 Expressions like `{{1, 0.8}, {2, 3.2}, ...}` allows to construct a bivariate series, which can be manipulated using lot of built-in functions, and formatted accordingly in Matrix form or as a grid.
 Moreover, there's now the `Dataset` structure

 I like the following reply on [HN][]: